 The Voluntary Disclosure Program process is the legal process of getting into IRS compliance regarding undisclosed, unreported and undeclared foreign accounts, income, assets, and investments.

-Voluntarily getting into IRS Offshore Compliance is definitely a big decision to make.
+Voluntarily getting into Compliance is definitely a big decision to make.
 It essentially boils down to whether you want to actually enter into one of the approved offshore voluntary disclosure programs, or take a different route.

 FATCA Uncovers Secret Accounts

 FATCA is powerful tax and reporting enforcement tool.

 Unfortunately, with the implementation and enforcement of FATCA (Foreign Account Tax Compliance Act), coupled with the renewed interest by the IRS in issuing penalties for noncompliance with FBAR filing and international Informational Returns (3520-A, 5471, 5472, 8621, 8865), offshore disclosure is a good option.

 Since under FATCA — and renewed interest in FBAR — the IRS has been receiving for U.S. Account Holder information for more than 113 countries and 300,000 Foreign Financial Institutions.

 And, since with the IRS significantly increasing enforcement penalties for unreported foreign accounts, assets, investments, and income, if you are considering entering the program – now maybe the best time.

 When it comes to offshore disclosure, there are three main programs.